electroniccc/toc_forge/README.md

 ## TOC Forge
+**One-click automatic PDF bookmark generator.**
-An automatic tool for adding bookmarks to PDF files.
-Just input a PDF and get a bookmarked PDF without any extra configuration.
+Just drop in a PDF with a table of contents page — get a fully bookmarked PDF instantly.
+No manual editing, no complex configuration.

+Built for scanned books, eBooks, research papers, and any PDF that has a directory page but lacks clickable bookmarks.

+## ✨ Features

+- Fully automatic: OCR + intelligent clustering to extract TOC
+- Multiple modes: Pure local OCR, Local OCR + LLM, Vision LLM
+- Extremely simple one-command workflow
+- Supports Chinese and English PDFs
+- Fast and lightweight

 ## Usage
 **Prepare python env**